 If you groaned at that joke, you're not alone.
 Puns are sometimes cringe inducing — but sometimes they hit the funny bone at just the right place, and besides, the pun is actually the subject of serious academic study.

 After he won the Pun-Off championship, Pollack put that penchant for verbal manipulation to work as a presidential speechwriter for Bill Clinton.
 But with his new book, The Pun Also Rises, he's returned to his longtime love.

 "The brain goes through some incredible gymnastics to capture the meaning of puns," Pollack tells Weekend Edition Sunday's Liane Hanson.
 "And if you think about it, it's incredibly complex.
 Especially when two words can sound exactly alike."

 Take that Isabelle knock-knock joke, he says.

 "Your brain has to backtrack because you're thinking it's a name, and then it breaks apart the component syllables of that word, 'Isabelle,' and applies them with new meaning to a new situation."

 With his championship-tested mind and high-profile pedigree, Pollack is just the person to defend the pun as wordplay that goes well beyond its frequent derision as the lowest form of humor.

 "The power of a pun comes from two things," he says.
 "One is its ambiguity, and second is: that it enables you to pack more meaning, or more layers of meaning, into fewer words.
 And so if you're trying to convey complex ideas, puns can be really powerful tools to do that."

-And they've been used to make political points since long before Pollack was inserting them into speeches for President Clinton.
+And they've been used to make political points since long before Pollack served under President Clinton.
 At the signing of the Declaration of Independence, Benjamin Franklin is quoted as saying, "We must all hang together or assuredly we shall all hang separately."

 Almost every major language uses puns, Pollack says, but English is particularly friendly.
 Why?